naninovel/docs/docs/guide/configuration.md

 Languages | Object Ref | RFC5646 language tags mapped to default language display names.
 Restart Unity editor for changes to take effect.
 Source Locale | En | Locale of the source project resources (language in which the project assets are being authored).
 Default Locale | Null | Locale selected by default when running the game for the first time.
 Will select `Source Locale` when not specified.
+Auto Detect Locale | True | When enabled and the game is running for the first time, attempts to automatically detect locale based on system language.
+When succeeds and the locale is supported by the game, selects it; otherwise falls back to 'Default Locale'.

 </div>